 Human Immunodeficiency Virus (HIV)

 HIV is a virus that severely attacks the body’s immune system.
 Left untreated can lead to AIDS (Acquired Immunodeficiency Syndrome).
 The Centers for Disease Control and Prevention share that while there isn’t an effective cure, it can be controlled through proper medical care.

 A human immunodeficiency virus test will determine whether an individual has HIV and how much of the virus is present.
 In the case of HIV transmission, it usually takes 3-12 weeks before symptoms start to show up on tests.
 A new type of screening known as a nucleic acid test detects the virus faster, but it’s expensive — not typically used for routine HIV testing.

 Hepatitis B is a serious liver infection that a vaccine can prevent.
 It’s spread by body fluids like blood, semen, among other bodily fluids.
 It can happen through sexual contact, sharing of hypodermic needles, or even from mother to baby at birth.

 Acute: where the infection lasts six months

 Chronic: where the infection lasts more than six months

-Moreover, occupationally acquired infections can occur when the health care worker is distracted or poorly trained.
-Employers need to have an Exposure Control Plan to minimize employee exposure to these pathogenic microorganisms.
+Moreover, occupationally acquired infections can occur when the healthcare worker is distracted or poorly trained.
+Employers need an Exposure Control Plan to minimize employee exposure to these pathogenic microorganisms.